 “Just look!” the veterans shout.
 “Use your eyes!”

 So, when you start asking questions, and especially if you’re getting it wrong, it’s no wonder you’re often met with less than pity.
 This is a war, and it matters significantly to those who've been fighting.
 These beasts—racism and sexism—affect many aspects of our society, but it’s easy to ignore them if you’re inside a shelter of privilege.

 Finally, consider the differences between overt offenses and subtle offenses.
-It’s one ghastly thing to openly opine that women belong in the kitchen, but it’s another to subtly suggest it.
-You’d be surprised how subtle people can be, in fact.
+It’s one ghastly thing to openly opine that women should stay within the confines of traditional roles, but it’s another to subtly suggest it.
+You’d be surprised how subtle people (or you) can be, in fact.
 I know I was (I’ll give an embarrassing example below).
-Likening this difference back to the beast analogy, you might notice the large, lumbering monsters in the battlefield, but what about the little, slithering creatures on the ground?
+Likening this difference back to the beast/war analogy, you might notice the large, lumbering monsters in the battlefield, but what about the little, slithering creatures on the ground?
 They’re innocuous, quiet—almost cute.
 But they’re every bit as venomous.

 “They’re right there!” your comrades say.

 But you only look and look and look, ignoring the creatures almost willfully.
 And, if you do finally see them, you’re apt to say, “Oh, come on!
 They look harmless.”